ekedonald/Automating-Load-Balancer-Configuration-with-Shell-Scripting/README.md

 Use the following parameters when configuring the EC2 Instance:
 * Name of Instance: Web Server 1
 * AMI: Ubuntu
-* Key Pair Name: web11
+* New Key Pair Name: web11
 * Key Pair Type: RSA
 * Private Key File Format: .pem
-* Security Group: Apache Web Server Security Group
+* New Security Group: Apache Web Server Security Group
 * Inbound Rule: Allow Traffic From Anywhere On Port 8000 and Port 22.

 ### Step 2: Connect to the 1st Web Server via the terminal using SSH